-Charged with Prostitution in Broward County?
+Charged with Prostitution in Broward County, FL?

 Prostitution, despite being known as the “the world’s oldest profession,” is a serious crime in Florida.
 Law enforcement agencies devote considerable resources to enforcing prostitution laws, conducting stings, and making arrests.
 If you have been charged with prostitution, you face aggressive prosecution and harsh penalties.